 My venture at the interphase of history, science, and art has got featured in Nature India, 29 June 2019.

-I have been shortlisted as STEMPeers Fellow 2019.
+I have been awarded as STEMPeers Fellow 2019.
 Under the fellowship, I will create Science-History comics for various platforms of STEMPeers.
 In parallel, the grant will be utilized partly to develop a project named “Science in the City: Science in colonial Calcutta, a visual story”.